textileio/community/docs/powergate/cidconfig.md

 ### Set a custom CidConfig at storage time

-To make a storage request for a CID with a custom config stored in `custom-config.json`.
-If you leave the config option off of the following command, the default CidConfig would be used.
+You can provide a flag (`-c`) to include a custom CidConfig for a new storage request.
+Storage requests without a custom CidConfig will use the instance default storage config.

 ```bash
 pow ffs push <cid> -t <token> -c custom-config.json